 “No, mom,” Marvcus would answer.
 “I want to play defense … just like you.”

 Barbara Patton knew what she was talking about.
-As 5-foot-4, 130-pound outside linebacker for the women’s professional Los Angeles Dandelions, starting with their debut season in 1973 and going until 1976, she was no shrinking violet.
-She was a dandy role model.
+As a 5-foot-4, 130-pound outside linebacker for the women’s professional Los Angeles Dandelions, on the roster for their 1973 debut season and staying around until 1976, she was a dandy role model.

 “I was so little that I don’t remember much about her playing,” Marvcus would say.
 “All I remember is that she was always really excited on game day.”